 1. Update your LinkedIn profile.

-Make sure you use keywords in your headline, current experience, past work experience, and in your summary.
-Don’t oversell yourself – be honest in your assessment of your skills and experiences.
+Ensure you use keywords in your headline, current experience, past work experience, and your summary.
+Don't oversell yourself.
+Be honest in your assessment of your skills and experiences.
 Everything is Google searchable these days.

 2. Add current projects.